 Thesis

-SpaceX's ambitious long-term vision is establishing a permanent settlement on Mars to transform humanity into a multi-planetary species.
-In the meantime, SpaceX has grown to dominate most rocket flights, with about two-thirds of NASA's launches being handled by SpaceX in 2020, and has become the backbone of a second space race and the emerging space economy.
+SpaceX's long-term vision is to establish a permanent settlement on Mars to transform humanity into a multi-planetary species.
+In the meantime, SpaceX has grown to dominate the rocket flight and satellite launch market, with about two-thirds of NASA's launches being handled by SpaceX in 2020, and is becoming a critical institution in the second space race and the emerging space economy.
+As part of this growth, SpaceX acquired the foundation AI model and social media company xAI, expanding its scope into space-based data centers and solar power.

 Founding Story

-SpaceX was founded in 2002 by Elon Musk (CEO), a serial entrepreneur who also founded Tesla, Neuralink, The Boring Company, and OpenAI.
-When Musk was younger, he read and was inspired by Isaac Asimov's Foundation series.
-As he said in a 2017 interview:
+SpaceX was founded in 2002 by Elon Musk (CEO, CTO), a serial entrepreneur who also founded Tesla, xAI, OpenAI, Neuralink, and The Boring Company.
+In his youth, Musk says he read and was inspired by Isaac Asimov's Foundation series, which he tweeted was "fundamental to the creation of SpaceX.”
+He said in a 2017 interview:

 "Asimov certainly was influential because he was seriously paralleling Gibbon’s Decline and Fall of the Roman Empire, but he applied that to a sort of modern galactic empire...
 The lesson I drew from that is you should try to take the set of actions that are likely to prolong civilization, minimize the probability of a dark age, and reduce the length of a dark age if there is one.”

-He later tweeted that the Foundation series was "fundamental to the creation of SpaceX.”
-Additionally, in 2001, one year before founding SpaceX, Musk joined the Mars Society, a society of enthusiasts for colonizing Mars.
-He later donated $100K to fund a research station in the desert.
-Mars Society member Dr. Robert Zubrin has claimed that he was "among those who helped convinced [Musk] to make Mars his calling."
+In 2001, one year before founding SpaceX, Musk joined the Mars Society, an organization for Mars colonization enthusiasts.
+He later donated $100K to fund a research station in the desert that completed research in simulated Mars conditions.
+Mars Society member Dr. Robert Zubrin has claimed that he was "among those who helped convince [Musk] to make Mars his calling."

-Having been convinced of the importance of Mars colonization, Musk's initial idea was to propose a mission to send a greenhouse to Mars.
-In late 2001, Musk traveled to Moscow with Jim Cantrell and his college friend Adeo Ressi to attempt to buy an intercontinental ballistic missile (ICBM) to be used as a rocket that would send a greenhouse into space.
-Despite repeated attempts to purchase ICBMs, the Russians would not sell him a rocket.
-He therefore decided to build one himself.
+Musk's initial proposal for colonization was to send a greenhouse to Mars.
+In late 2001, Musk traveled to Moscow with Jim Cantrell and Adeo Ressi to attempt to buy an intercontinental ballistic missile (ICBM) to be used as a rocket for this mission.
+Despite repeated attempts to purchase ICBMs, the Russians would not sell him a rocket, so he decided to build one himself.

-In 2002, eBay acquired PayPal for $1.5 billion, leading to Musk receiving $175.8 million from the sale.
-Using $100 million of the money he made from the sale of PayPal, Musk founded SpaceX and brought on founding aerospace engineers Tom Mueller (former Propulsion CTO, now CEO of Impulse Space) and Chris Thompson (former V.P. of Operations, now CTO of Phantom Space).
-One of SpaceX’s early hires also included Gwynne Shotwell (COO) to work on business development.
+In 2002, eBay acquired PayPal for $1.5 billion, of which Musk received $175.8 million after having served as CEO of the company.
+Using $100 million from this payout, Musk founded SpaceX and hired founding aerospace engineers Tom Mueller (former Propulsion CTO, now CEO of Impulse Space) and Chris Thompson (former VP of Operations, now CTO of Phantom Space).
+SpaceX’s early hires also included Gwynne Shotwell (COO).

 Product